oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     There is little or no correlation between the terms returned and the phrase we entered.
 This is also likely influenced by the small data-set or number of rows in the MY\_DATA table.

-    This also introduces another topic.
-What about changing the Embedding Model?
-We'll take a look at that next...

-## Task 3: Changing embedding models

-   1. So far, for the sake of simplicity and speed, we have been using the "embed-english-light-v3.0" or English Light v3.0 embedding model from Cohere.
-In the next step we will switch the embedding model to see how it impacts our similarity search results.

-   We will continue to use Cohere, so the modifications required are minor.

-   In order to do this we will need to edit the node.js program: *similaritysearchCohere.js*.

-    Before we get started with making our changes, we should take a few moments to understand what the program is doing.
+9.  we should take a few moments to understand what the program is doing.

     We are passing the Oracle database Username and Password along with the database connect-string.
 We then set the number of rows to return (topK) along with whether or not to use  Re-ranking.